 Ilona often works in a site-specific context and she has been a resident artist at V&A Museum of Childhood in 2010-2012 and at Helsinki City Winter Garden since 2013.

 She was awarded a three-year artist grant by Arts Promotion Centre Finland for 2012-2014 and 2016-2018.
-In 2019 she was awarded the Suomi Prize (Suomi-palkinto) by the Finnish Ministry of Culture.
+In 2019 she was granted the Suomi Award (Suomi-palkinto) by the Finnish Ministry of Culture.

 Tuula Jeker studied architecture at University of Oulu, Finland.
 She has also studied product design at Lahti Institute for Design and architecture at Kunsthochschule Berlin-Weissensee in Germany and at RMIT in Melbourne, Australia.

 Since 2006, Tuula is working as an architect in Helsinki concentrating in building design and refurbishment of listed buildings such as Helsinki City Museum.
 In addition, she does animation and graphic design as a freelancer and has contributed for instance to a children’s play Keinulauta at Oulu Theatre.

 ALICE ALLART Performer, A pony is a small horse